-Table 2.
+We report two more robustness results in Table 4.
+In columns 3 and 4, we report the baseline specification estimated with weighted provincial GDP.
+The weighted estimation gives results that more accurately capture the country-wide macroeconomic effects of credit and expenditure growth.
+The magnitudes of the coefficients are very close to those reported in Table 3.
 Finally, in columns 5 and 6, we report the baseline specification where dependent and explanatory variables are detrended.
-This is a very demanding specification that controls not only for time-invariant differences in growth rates across provinces, but also for time-invariant differences in the changes in growth rates in provinces over our sample period.
-Again, the resulting coefficients are very close to those reported in Table 2.
+This is a very demanding specification that controls not only for time-invariant differences in growth rates across provinces, but also for time-invariant differences in growth rates in provinces over our sample period.
+Again, the resulting coefficients are very close to those reported in Table 3.